 Albatross Encounters Kaikoura

 Lining the rugged Kaikoura Coastline is the Kaikoura Peninsula Walkway.
-If you fancy getting close to seals in their natural environment, it’s an absolute must.
 The easy graded 11km walk is good for all levels of fitness and ages.
-If you’re short on time, you can just do shorter parts of the track - Point Kean is the place for seal spotting and there is a car park nearby.
+If you’re short on time, you can just do shorter parts of the track Point Kean is the place for seal spotting and there is a car park nearby.

 The Point Sheep Shearing Show

-If you’re after an activity the whole family can enjoy, head along to The Point Sheep Shearing Farm.
-Whether you want to witness the sheep shearing show itself and learn about the different tools and types of wool, or simply cuddle a fluffy baby lamb, there’s heaps to keep everyone entertained.
-If you’re lucky, you’ll even get to meet ‘Ram-Man’, the farm’s resident Drysdale Ram who’s become famous down these ways.
-He loves to eat out of palm of your hand…so get the kids involved!
+If you grow tired of sea life, then The Point Sheep Shearing Farm. is a fun day out ashore.
+Whether you want to witness the sheep shearing show itself and learn about the different tools and types of wool, or simply cuddle a fluffy baby lamb, there are plenty of activities to keep everyone entertained.
+If you’re lucky, you’ll even get to meet ‘Ram-Man’, the farm’s resident Drysdale Ram who loves to eat out of palm of your hand…

 Affectionately known as the ‘Craypot’, the museum is open every day (except Christmas Day and Good Friday) from 10am – 5pm and can be found in the landmark Craypot building opposite the I-Site.
-At $30 for a family pass, which includes two adults and up to four children, it’s easy on the wallet and great entertainment.
+At $30 for a family pass, which includes two adults and up to four children, it’s great entertainment.

 Take a stroll along Kaikoura beach